 Having a consistent income improves your chances of being approved for future loans.
 Job hopping or gaps in employment, on the other hand, can make you look like a risk.

-6. Make an emergency fund
+7. Make an emergency fund

 If you lose your job or face any sort of unexpected financial needs, having an emergency fund can help you avoid a disastrous outcome that lands you back in debt.
 You’ll want to get started on creating this type of savings account as soon as possible, even if you only have a limited amount of money to contribute regularly.
-The deposits will add up over time and making regular deposits, no matter how small, will help you establish the habit of saving.
+The deposits will add up over time and making regular contributions, no matter how small, will help you establish the habit of saving.

-There are a couple of common options when it comes to where to save your emergency fund:
+There are a couple of common options when it comes to where to save your emergency fund.

-• A savings account with a higher interest rate.
-Online banks are a good option because they typically offer higher yields than brick-and-mortar banks with quick and easy access to funds.
+- A savings account with a higher interest rate: Online banks are a good option because they typically offer higher yields than brick-and-mortar banks with quick and easy access to funds.

-• A high yield savings account.
-Similar to a standard savings account, a high yield savings account pays a much higher yield on the balance in your account.
+- A high yield savings account: Similar to a standard savings account, a high yield savings account pays a much higher yield on the balance in your account.
 Look for banks or credit unions that insure deposits through the FDIC or NCUSIF.

 This money is particularly important after filing for bankruptcy because you will have limited access to credit, says Tayne.

-7. Set financial goals
+8. Set financial goals

 Do you want to own a home or a car in the future?
 Or go back to school?
 After filing for bankruptcy, focusing on your financial future, including these types of life goals, can help you stick to a budget and remain motivated to continue funding your savings.

-Establishing financial goals, even putting them in writing somewhere, is an important piece of your overall financial well-being.
+Establishing financial goals, even putting them in writing somewhere, is an important piece of your overall financial wellbeing.
 Achieving your financial goals requires creating a specific, actionable plan to follow.
 In addition, goal setting can help to break down a large or sometimes daunting objective into smaller, more manageable steps.

-You might even consider creating short-term, medium-term, and long-term financial goals.
+Consider creating short-term, medium-term, and long-term financial goals.
 Your short-term goals are items that might require your immediate attention, while medium-term goals are things that you have a bit of time to accomplish.
 A long-term financial goal would be saving for retirement and other truly long-range plans.

 Once you’ve clearly identified your goals and put them in writing, it’s important to follow good money habits moving forward to accomplish your long-term plans.